General Safeguarding and Child Protection

 The governing body is regularly updated about child protection and safeguarding policies and practices by the head teacher.

-The Designated Safeguarding Lead is Mrs Mendel.
-The Deputy Designated Safeguarding Leads include Mrs Garley (Deputy Head), Mrs McPartland (SENCo) and Miss Stanton (Family Support Worker).
+The Designated Safeguarding Person is Mrs Mendel.
+The Deputy Designated Safeguarding Persons include Mrs Garley (Deputy Head), Mrs McPartland (SENCo) and Miss Stanton (Family Support Worker).

-The Designated Safeguarding Governor is Mrs M Swieca.
+The Designated Safeguarding Governor is Miss M Swieca.

 If you would like further information about safeguarding in schools, please refer to the following DfE page; ‘Safeguarding Children in Education’